cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 * Recruitment: GSoC admins are responsible for recruiting mentors from among the maintainers of the CNCF projects.
 They also recruit new contributors to participate in the program as mentees.
 They reach out to communities, promote the program, and answer questions from interested parties.
 * Mentor management: GSoC admins ensure mentors are qualified and have the experience to mentor contributors effectively.
 They provide guidance and feedback to help mentors improve their mentoring skills.
-* Contributor management: GSoC admins set up the foundation for the communication between the mentors and the contributors.
+* Contributor management: GSoC admins set up the foundation for communication between the mentors and the contributors.
 They provide guidance for contributors and mentors to connect, monitor the progress of projects, and provide non-technical support as needed.
 * Program coordination: GSoC admins coordinate the program logistics.
 This may include applying to the program, ranking proposals, setting deadlines, communicating with involved parties, and ensuring that all contributors and mentors have the resources they need to be successful.
-* Program evaluation: Admins evaluate the success of the program and identify areas for improvement.
-They do this by analyzing program data, collecting feedback from contributors and mentors, and making recommendations for future iterations of the program.
+* Program evaluation: Admins evaluate the program's success and identify areas for improvement.
+They do this by analyzing program data, collecting feedback from contributors and mentors, and making recommendations for future program iterations.

-Following are not responsibilities of a GSoC admin:
+The following are not responsibilities of a GSoC admin:
-* Verifying the eligibilities of contributors in terms of age, country of residence and similar criteria.
-These are done by Google.
+* Verifying the eligibility of contributors in terms of age, country of residence, and similar criteria.
+Google does this.
 * Providing technical support to mentors or contributors about the project.
-* Technically mentoring the contributors (e.g. technical troubleshooting), other than giving general guidance and/or replying to questions by pointing at possible places to find an answer.
+* Technically mentoring the contributors (e.g., technical troubleshooting), other than giving general guidance and/or replying to questions by pointing at possible places to find an answer.
-* Providing non-technical mentoring to the contributors (e.g. career advice, personal advice, etc.).
+* Providing non-technical mentoring to the contributors (e.g., career advice, personal advice, etc.).

 ## Checklist

 ### GSoC program announcement

-At this stage, Google announces that they will have GSoC in the upcoming year.
+At this stage, Google announces it will have GSoC in the upcoming year.
 There is no guarantee from Google that CNCF will be accepted to GSoC.

 Tasks:
 * Reach out to CNCF board/TOC to get approval for applying to GSoC.
 * Create GSoC ideas page in [`cncf/mentoring`](https://github.com/cncf/mentoring/tree/main/summerofcode) repository.
-Ideas page will be necessary during organization application.
+An ideas page will be necessary during the organization application.
 * [Announce](#Announcements) the intention to participate in the program.
 Mention these:
     * Deadline to add ideas is the contributor application period start date.
     * CNCF has not yet been accepted into the program.
     * We are collecting ideas.
-    * We are encouraging communities to add ideas earlier rather than later to give potential contributors more time.
+    * We encourage communities to add ideas earlier rather than later to give potential contributors more time.
 * Start monitoring PRs to ideas page, review ideas added by mentors using the [proposal review guideline](#Project-idea-proposal-review-guidelines).

 ### Pre- organization application period

 At this stage, there is still no guarantee from Google that CNCF will be accepted to GSoC.
-CNCF is collecting ideas for potential contributors and preparing for the organization application to GSoC.
+CNCF is collecting ideas for potential contributors and preparing for the organization's application to GSoC.

 Tasks: